daemonic01/Glyph.Flow/README.md

 - Rich output: tree view, table view, ASCII rendering
 - Interactive confirmation for destructive operations (`delete`, `clearall`)
 - Help text loaded from external file for easier maintenance
+- Layered and leveled logging and internal messaging system with buffer prepared for lcalization.
+- Retrievable command history of the last 50 unique commands (Arrow keys in the input field.)

 ---